gixlg/gixlg.github.io/_posts/2018-07-25-you-don-t-know-devtool.md

 Console.log is more powerful that I thought.
 I didn't know that it's **similar to** *printf* **from c**.
-So, in a few words, the first argument is the string that is printed, but if it used some special character, they are replaced by the other argument of the method.
+So, in a few words, the first argument is the string that is printed, but if it's used some special character, they are replaced by the other argument of the method.

 E.g
 ```javascript